2021-22 academic year course enrolment FAQs for students

 Your course enrolment method will depend on your program.
-Look up your program on the Fall 2021 program delivery page to find your course enrolment type.
+Look up your program on the Program Delivery page to find your course enrolment type.

-The Office of the Registrar communicated to students via email in early May with more information about enrolment for the upcoming fall term – including who is responsible for your course enrolment.
+The Office of the Registrar will communicate to students via email mid-fall with more information about enrolment for the upcoming winter term – including who is responsible for your course enrolment.